pulkitm404/todoListApi/README.md

 ## To Understand and Run the API:

 * Clone the repo.
-* Notice he Self Explanatory schema/model using Mongoose in api -> models
+* Notice the Self Explanatory schema/model using Mongoose in api -> models
 * The Routes being setup for our API calls in api -> routes, do you see some _predefined functions_ over there?
 Calm down.
 Next Point.
 * The Controller ( api -> controllers ) defines all the functions used in the Routes.
 These functions use some basic Mongoose queries such as _find_ , _findById_ etc.
 * Finally I've combined these elements in the server.js file with a little bit of parsing, registering and encoding which basically :